Understanding the Role of a Shareholder: A Simple Guide

 Shareholders have the right to transfer ownership of their shares.
 This means they can sell, bequeath, or otherwise dispose of their shares as they see fit.
 This liquidity is a key advantage of publicly traded shares, providing a convenient exit strategy should shareholders wish to divest their holdings.

-See also Mastering the Basics: How to Create an Effective Marketing Funnel
+See also Mastering the Basics: How to Calculate Employee Stock Options

 The ability to transfer shares easily makes investing in stock markets appealing, as it offers flexibility and accessibility.
 By selling their shares, shareholders can capitalize on potential price increases or avoid losses from declining stock values.